pathikrit/metarest/README.md

 )
 ```

-Although this library works only with Scala 2.11+, you can still find [older versions](https://github.com/pathikrit/metarest/tree/a883c674c67a31f9eddf70797328e864f185a714) of this library that used to support Scala 2.10.x [here](http://dl.bintray.com/pathikrit/maven/com/github/pathikrit).
+Although this library currently only supports Scala 2.11+, [older versions](https://github.com/pathikrit/metarest/tree/a883c674c67a31f9eddf70797328e864f185a714) of this library that used to support Scala 2.10.x are available [here](http://dl.bintray.com/pathikrit/maven/com/github/pathikrit).